Electrical Systems

 carbon

-A common nonmetallic element that exists in several forms, including graphite.
+A common nonmetallic element that exists in several forms.
 Carbon can be conductive in some forms, such as graphite.

 carbon nanotubes

-Hollow cylindrical molecules made of graphene.
-Carbon nanotubes are lightweight and energy-dense.
+A hollow cylindrical molecule made of graphene.
+Carbon nanotubes are lightweight and energy dense and can be used to print small, intricate batteries.

 carbon-zinc battery

-A primary cell that consists of a zinc anode and a cathode made of manganese dioxide mixed with powdered carbon in an acidic electrolyte.
-The carbon-zinc battery was the first primary cell available for commercial use.
+A primary cell battery that consists of a zinc anode, a cathode made of manganese dioxide mixed with powdered carbon, and an acidic electrolyte.
+The carbon-zinc battery was the first primary cell battery available for commercial use.

 cathode